Sommer Ray Flashes Her Booty In Thong Bikini In An Instagram Video

-Sommer Ray gave fans a sneak peek at a recent photoshoot where she modeled a dark green string bikini with a thong bottom.
+Sommer Ray gave fans a sneak peek at a recent photo shoot where she modeled a dark green string bikini with a thong bottom.
 She wore her hair in braided pigtails, along with a multi-colored bandana.
 She sat on the grass and arched her back as she gave several sultry photos.
 The model couldn’t help but also mess around a little and made some silly faces along the way.
-At one point, she rolled over towards the camera to show off her booty, and laughed as she rolled back.
-The Instagram video has over 2.1 million views even though it’s only been posted for around nine hours.
+At one point, she rolled over towards the camera to show off her booty and laughed as she rolled back.
+The Instagram video has more than 2.1 million views even though it’s only been posted for around nine hours.

 Previously, the social media star shared a selfie, potentially from the same day the video was shot.
 She wore her hair in the same braided pigtails, as she sported a white crop top with red accents.
 The graphic in the front consisted of three lines in the primary colors, with lettering that read, “Sunshine on my mind.”